AnthonyGzm/ZairyStudio/README.md

 This project is for educational purposes and does not include licensing for commercial use of brand assets or images.

-## 🙌 Acknowledgments

-Thanks to the professors and peers involved in the university project.

 ## 🧵 Development by

 Anthony Guzmán